 I came across a fascinating article recently on how neurons (brain cells) can be trained or rewired to overcome disease, conditions, and injury.
 To clarify, this training process is called neuroplasticity, currently used with success on both adults and children.

 The brain’s ability to reorganize itself by forming new neural connections throughout life.
 Neuroplasticity allows the neurons (nerve cells) in the brain to compensate for injury and disease and to adjust their activities in response to new situations or to changes in their environmentMedicinenet.com

 Children and Neuroplasticity

 Are you worried about your child(ren) and their inability to focus and behave?
 Are they falling behind in school?
 Learn how you can help them rewire their brains without the band-aid fix of medication.
-Watch this:

 Methods by Maxi Mind

 These methods may appear simple, too good to be true, but apparently, they can work wonders to achieve mental focus.

 Who knew?
 Juggling obviously takes physical dexterity but did you know it also trains your brain to focus?
 Supposedly the steps to learn the technique are fairly simple.